Efficient simulation of Grassmann Tensor Product States: Possible improvements of the GTERG approach

 Again, $\cdot$ means the vector inner product and $||\cdots||$ means the usual $2$-norm.
-Comparing with the simple SVD method, the environment tensor gives a complex weight for each component of the local error $\delta\mathbb{T}$.
-Notice the cost function proposed here is very different from the one in Ref.\cite{XiangTRG2}, which aims at minimizing ${\rm{Tr}}\left(\mathbb{E}\cdot\mathbb{T}\right)$.
+Comparing to the simple SVD method, the environment tensor gives a complex weight for each component of the local error $\delta\mathbb{T}$.
+Notice that the cost function proposed here is very different from the one in Ref.\cite{XiangTRG2}, which aims at minimizing ${\rm{Tr}}\left(\mathbb{E}\cdot\mathbb{T}\right)$.

 Although the environment tensor $\mathbb{E}$ is conceptually useful, it is impossible to compute this rank $L+4$ tensor when the patch size becomes very large.
 Nevertheless, we can derive a simplified environment through the simplified time evolution algorithm.
 The key step is also based on the conjecture that the rank $8$ tensor $\mathbb{E}^\dagger \cdot \mathbb{E}$ can be factorized into a product form: